-When iPhones and smartphones were launched around a decade ago, it transformed the way we relate to our mobiles and catalysed a significant shift in workplace culture.
+When iPhones and smartphones were launched over a decade ago, it transformed the way we relate to our mobiles and catalysed a significant shift in workplace culture.
 Nowadays, employees feel increasingly compelled to check their Facebook accounts, personal email, Instagram, Twitter and the list goes on.

 What is your organisation’s policy on staff usage of personal mobile devices?

 Corporate cultures have adapted to accept and even encourage smartphone usage in the workplace.
-A study on this topic suggests that “using Smartphones in the workplace can be valuable in three ways: promoting autonomy, strengthening relationships with peers as well as superiors, and improving knowledge-sharing.”1
+A study on this topic suggests that “using Smartphones in the workplace can be valuable in three ways: promoting autonomy, strengthening relationships with peers as well as superiors, and improving knowledge-sharing.”

 In the Health and Disability sectors, however, staff usage of personal mobile devices during working hours may be problematic.
-In most hospitals, for example, visitors are encouraged to turn off their mobile phones “so they do not interfere with the operation of medical equipment or disturb others”2 yet hospital staff are noticeably checking their mobile phones at work.
+In most hospitals, for example, visitors are encouraged to turn off their mobile phones “so they do not interfere with the operation of medical equipment or disturb others” yet hospital staff are noticeably checking their mobile phones at work.

-Even though many health-related apps are intended specifically for use by health care professionals, a study assessing smartphone usage in healthcare settings found that distractions caused by smartphones have been associated with an increase in procedural failures and clinical errors, as well as a perception of unprofessional behaviours and worsening of professional relationships.3
+Even though many health-related apps are intended specifically for use by health care professionals, a study assessing smartphone usage in healthcare settings found that distractions caused by smartphones have been associated with an increase in procedural failures and clinical errors, as well as a perception of unprofessional behaviours and worsening of professional relationships.

 In industries where client-centred care and customer service values are paramount, how should managers address this issue?